-The Fund aims to gain value by investing in publicly traded shares of biopharmaceutical companies and potentially also diagnostics and/or medical device companies.
+The Fund aims to gain value by investing in publicly traded shares of genetics biotech / life sciences companies.
+It invests in highly innovative companies that develop and market new genetics medical treatments such as gene, RNA and cell therapies.
+It can to a limited extent also invest in companies that develop and market medical genetics diagnostics.
 The Fund may also invest in warrants of such companies.
 Often these warrants are received as part of an equity issue by a company.
 It will typically invest in companies with the potential to (more than) double their share price over a period of maximum 4-5 years.
-Given the particular innovation power in biotech in Western Europe and North America most investments will be made in these geographical areas.
+The Fund aims to make investments in companies located globally, provided that most investments are likely to be made in companies located in Europe and Northern America given the innovation power in biotech in these markets.

-The Fund has a focused portfolio, investing in approximately 20 companies.
+The Fund has a focused portfolio, investing in approximately 18 companies.
 Within this focus it will ensure that the portfolio is diversified over different diseases, development phases and geographical areas.